 The results of this study showed that there was a relationship between the type of cigarette and the incidence of central obesity with a p-value of 0.000.
 It was known that smokers who used white cigarettes were 1.40 times more likely to develop central obesity than those who used unfiltered cigarettes.
-This is of particular interest because even though unfiltered cigarettes, white cigarettes pose more of a risk of central obesity.
-White cigarettes are often called light cigarette smokers believe that low-tar cigarettes are safer and provide substantial health benefits (Kiviniemi & Kozlowski 2015).
+This is of particular interest because even though unfiltered cigarettes contain more tar and nicotine than white cigarettes, white cigarettes pose more of a risk of central obesity.
+White cigarettes are often called light cigarettes because of their low tar content and most light cigarette smokers believe that low-tar cigarettes are safer and provide substantial health benefits (Kiviniemi & Kozlowski 2015).